Sen. Steve Daines, State Dept facilitate last-minute escapes for citizens trapped abroad amid coronavirus pandemic

 In an Instagram post, Strugeon sounded a celebratory note in mid-air: "After an Evac flight out of North Africa 48 hours before boder closings, ...... im Home.
 Thanks to Senator Daines and staff member Liz, my Family, Facebook Groups, and amazingly warm hearted British Airline folks who didnt even know they were coming to get us until 5a.m. that morning!
 Hundreds of Americans have Been able to come home.
 Last but not least, Thank you President TRUMP for keeping your collected self steadfast among pathetic criticism and puppet media!
 I LOVE AMERICA....STAND FAST."

-Other Montanans that have worked with Daines' office to secure release include Dale Brevik, who was stranded on an expedition cruise ship after it was denied disembarking in Argentina, as well as Matt Vincent and his family, who had been stranded in Ecuador.
+Other Montanans who have worked with Daines' office to secure release include Dale Brevik, who was stranded on an expedition cruise ship after it was denied disembarking in Argentina, as well as Matt Vincent and his family, who had been in Ecuador.

 Daines' office is additionally working to secure the release of other Americans abroad, including Necia Erickson in Cusco, Peru, and a slew of students in Huanchaco, Peru.